-1. Cover Letter to the Chairman of the Joint Commitee
+1. Cover Letter to the Chairman of the Joint Commitee, Prof. Dr. Thomas Mittmann

 3. CV and all educational and professional activities in reverse chronological order; awards; special promotions (e.g. scholarships); social skills

-4. Letters of recommendations from the two supervisors of whom at least one must be "Principal Investigator" of the PhD-MD/PhD Doctorate.
+4. Letters of recommendation from the two supervisors of whom at least one must be "Principal Investigator" of the PhD-MD/PhD Doctorate.
 In each letter of recommendation, detailed information must be provided about the academic ability and aptitude of the candidate in terms of the planned research project.
 Please note that the supervisors must not belong to the same clinical department/institute.

-5. Two mentors should provide a day-to-day support on a guidance basis.
-Mentors should be at least one step further in their career than the applicant and should not belong to the same research group.
+5. Names of two mentors.
+Mentors should be at least one step further in their career than the applicant and should not belong to the same research group as the applicant.